 Atticus acquired much of his wealth through inheritance as well as his skillful dealings in real estate – this helped support his love of letters.
 He managed a staff of slaves trained as copyists and book binders, and published, among other tomes, the works of his close and now famous friend, Cicero.
 He also published their vast and intimate correspondence.

-As for Atticus’s own literary works, he is said to have written a single book (in Greek) under the counsel of Cicero, and a small amount of poetry, none of which has survived.
+As for Atticus’ own literary works, he is said to have written a single book (in Greek) under the counsel of Cicero, and a small amount of poetry, none of which has survived.

 So let us not forget Titus Pomponius Atticus.

-Though he’s not nearly as well known in modern times as our beloved attorney from Macon, Ga., the other Atticus made a contribution to literature quite likely of far greater value than Harper Lee’s creation.
+Though he’s not nearly as well known in modern times as our beloved attorney from Macon, Ga., Atticus Finch, his contribution to literature is quite likely of far greater value.

 Hard to fathom perhaps, but without the noble Titus Pomponius Atticus, today’s reader would never have been given the chance to shake his head in wide wonder at Homer’s epic poems, the Iliad and the Odyssey.
-And for that twist of literary fate, many a high school student, we’re sure, would mourn – and just as many, we’re afraid, would celebrate.
+And for that, many a high school student, I’m sure, would mourn – and just as many, I’m afraid, would celebrate.